DTVElectronics/reverse-proxy/README.md

 It currently uses a SOCKS proxy, but support for the native Rust Tor (arti) is planned once it supports hidden services.

 We use Supabase for account management.
-In addition, we use Redis to cache results from Supabase.

 This proxy currently only supports HTTP and WebSockets, but more protocols will be added in the future.